What it Means to Decide

 Willpower Enhancement Notes

-- There is a difference between a goal and a commitment.
-A goal gives direction; if you lapse you can benefit from what you learned.
+• There is a difference between a goal and a commitment.
+A goal gives direction; if you lapse you can still benefit from what you learned.
 A commitment is not a learning exercise; by making a commitment, you are forswearing all excuses and explanations for violating it.

-- People often do pretty well in the beginning, because their commitments are fresh in their mind and hence are salient.
+• People often do pretty well in the beginning, because their commitments are fresh in their mind and hence are salient.
 However, with the passage of time, the salience of the original commitment decays.
-So periodically review your commitment and why you made it.
+So periodically review your commitment and your reason for making it.

 Recommended Commitment Format